puruhirave/DesignPatterns/Structural Patterns/README.md

     }
 ```

 The Decorator 'is-a' Momo object and also 'has-a' pointer to the concreate Momo object as 'mDecorator'.
-Also it decorates and adds additional decoration cost by its own and calls the concrete Momo objects operation from 'operator()'.
+Also it decorates and adds  decoration cost by its own and calls the concrete Momo objects operation from 'operator()'.

 ```C
 class MomoDecorator : public IMomo {